Table of contents

 - Do I Need a Professional Appraisal Company to Tell Me the Market Value of My Business?

 It’s normal to be concerned about how much your business is worth.
 Your business is like your child, a company you grew from a toddler.
-That may make it priceless for you, but there is the market value for both businesses and companies, and understanding the value of your company will help you meet both your short-term and long-term objectives.
+That may make it priceless for you, but there is market value for both businesses and companies, and understanding your company’s value will help you meet both your short-term and long-term objectives.

-Unfortunately, there are no formulas that will assign a value to the blood, sweat, and tears in building up your business.
+Unfortunately, no formulas will assign a value to the blood, sweat, and tears in building up your business.
 However, certain methods can help to decide the value of your business:

 The Multiple Sales Method

 Depending on your industry, you can measure the value of your company by multiplying your annual revenue.
 The Business Reference Guide has established a “rule of thumb” valuation for various types of business.
 For instance, if you are an owner of a flower store, this guide advises that you boost your annual revenue by 30 to 35%.
 To get a more accurate picture, you can add the overall dollar value of inventory on hand to that figure.
 So-called “rules of thumb” lump you with the poor-performing business in your industry so think of this as the roughest of guides at best.

 The business appraisal method requires that you compare your business to a publicly traded one in the same industry.
 You will need to determine their total market capitalization before applying a discount.
 That discount is taking into account that your private company is not as liquid as a public competitor is, and therefore receives a lower multiple and not be quite as valuable.
 Depending on your specific business structure, there could be other factors to consider, such as the cost of borrowing.